MaxisMaximov/On-A-Route/README.md

 No worries tho, planning to replace it with a proper thing from v0.1.0 onwards, the launch file will still be OnARoutevX.X.X.exe tho

-# When new release
+# When is new release
-Expect a new release every Saturday at 12:00 from now on (29.10.22), both CEST
+Expect a new release every Saturday around 12:00 from now on (29.10.22), both CEST

 # Can you add X
 If it fits then yes I guess